GAME INFO

 CREATION

-I had only been designing pixel art digitally for 2 months prior to designing the game.
-However I had 10+ years of experience with pixels in an analog format.
+Momo Pixel had only been designing pixel art digitally for 2 months prior to designing the game.
+However she had 10+ years of experience with pixels in an analog format and was already working as an art director.

 RECEPTION